12UE/CreateRemoteThreadUltra/README.md

 One common solution is to create a custom data structure that encapsulates the multiple parameters and pass a pointer to this structure as the lpParameter parameter to the `CreateRemoteThread` function.
 In the remote thread function, we can dereference this pointer to access the passed multiple parameters.

-In this example, we define a ThreadParams structure that contains the four parameters required by the `MessageBox` function.
-Then, in the remote thread function RemoteThreadProc, we forcefully cast the lpParam parameter to the ThreadParams* type and access the passed multiple parameters through that pointer.
+In this example, we define a `ThreadData` structure that contains the four parameters required by the `MessageBox` function.
+Then, in the remote thread function `ThreadFunction`, we forcefully cast the lpParam parameter to the `ThreadData*` type and access the passed multiple parameters through that pointer.
 Finally, we release the memory allocated for the parameter structure.

 By using this approach, we can pass multiple parameters to the remote thread function through the CreateRemoteThread function and perform the desired operations within the remote thread.
 This method overcomes the limitation of passing only one parameter and allows us to use multiple parameters in the remote thread function.